 Who Is Hardy?

-Founded in 1872, they slowly made their way into the fly fishing world and have been standing by their old reputation of unwavering quality ever since.
+Founded in 1872, they slowly made their way into the fly fishing world and have stood by their old reputation of unwavering quality ever since.

-Hardy reels and Hardy Rods are some of the best fly fishing rods and reels on the market today and when you fish with anything Hardy, you can rest assured it has got you covered.
+Hardy reels and rods are some of the best fly fishing rods and reels on the market today, and when you fish with anything Hardy, you can rest assured it has got you covered.

 Features Of The Hardy MTX-S Fly Reel